Type-Along/page-revised/README.md

-# page-revised
+# Landing-Page
-Less chaotic landing page repo
+Type-Along's official landing page for our MVP release.